divinecuration/divinecuration.github.io/_posts/2021-07-29-marcuse-eros.md

 ### 5. Philosophical Interlude

+Just a few comments of interest in this chapter.
+The first reiterates the image of Eros as a force of structuration working against quiescence:

 > The persistent strength of the Nirvana principle in civilization illuminates the scope of the constraints placed upon the culture-building power of Eros.
 Eros creates culture in his struggle against the death instinct: he strives to preserve being on an ever larger and richer scale in order to satisfy the life instincts, to protect them from the threat of non-fulfillment, extinction.
 It is the _failure_ of Eros, lack of fulfillment in life, which enhances the instinctual value of death. {% cite marcuse-eros -l 108-109 %}

-In discussion of Hegel's dialectic of mastery and servitude:
+The next in discussion of Hegel's dialectic of mastery and servitude.
+Marcuse gives his one-paragraph interpretation of Hegel's linking of freedom and self-sacrifice:

 > Freedom involves the risk of life, not because it involves liberation from servitude, but becuase the very content of human freedom is defined by the mutual "negative relation" to the other.
 And since this negative relation affects the totality of life, freedom can be "tested" only by staking life itself.
 Death and anxiety---not as "for for this element or that, not for this or that moment of time, but as fear for one's 'entire being'"---are the essential terms of human freedom _and_ satisfaction. {% cite marcuse-eros -l 114 %}